 The Roadster has a low center of gravity, making it is less likely to tip over on sharp or fast turns.
 This makes for a safer tricycle than some other competitors, reviewers say.
 However, this can also make it harder for some kids to pedal.
 At over 20 pounds, the Roadster is also a bit on the heavy side when compared to other trikes.
 Assembly is fairly easy, reviewers say.

 The Roadster and its steel frame are built to last, parents say, and we saw many comments about how durable this trike is.
-Unlike some other trikes, it also has air-filled tires that allow better traction.
+Unlike some other trikes, it has air-filled tires that allow better traction.
 On the flip side, this can mean owners will deal with flat tires, which is one of the more common complaints with the Roadster.
 Rust can also be an issue if the trike is left outside for long.
 The Roadster comes with a limited lifetime warranty on the frame and a one-year warranty on all other parts except for normal-wear parts such as tires or tubes, which are covered for 30 days.

 Though markedly different than the company's classic flagship tricycle, the Radio Flyer 4-in-1 Stroll ‘n Trike (Est. $90) has earned a lot of fans because its versatility gives it a longer lifespan than the average tricycle.
 Radio Flyer recommends the 4-in-1 for children ages 9 months to 5 years and up to 49 pounds.
 The trike comes in red and pink.

 At 15 pounds, the 4-in-1 is around the same weight as lighter kids' bikes or umbrella strollers, but not as light as most balance bikes.
 For the smallest children, a canopy, three-point harness, headrest and wraparound tray with a cup holder give the 4-in-1 most of the creature comforts of a stroller.
 As kids get older, these features can be removed and the seat adjusted to become a push trike, learning trike and classic trike.
 Several parents say the 4-in-1 is more enticing to their young toddlers than a stroller for walks around the neighborhood, and they say conversion to a trike is easy as their child grows.
 However, imprecise steering and lack of a child footrest mean this isn't a full-time substitute for a stroller, many say.
-Assembly "does take some time," reviewers warn, with some complaining that there are simply too many pieces.
+Assembly takes some time, reviewers warn, with some complaining that there are simply too many pieces.

 Parents like the 4-in-1's sturdy steel frame, but some express concern over the durability of other plastic parts.
 Others say the parts simply don't fit together well enough for the trike to last.
 The wheels are hard plastic foam and get mixed reviews; some say they're still durable, while others wish for rubber.
-Radio Flyer sells an All-Terrain Stroll ‘n Trike (Est. $145) with air-filled wheels for those who want that upgrade.
+Radio Flyer sells an All-Terrain Stroll ‘n Trike (Est. $150) with air-filled wheels for those who want that upgrade.

 The Tough Trike has a thick plastic frame and wheels that are surprisingly durable for the price, many parents say.
 For outdoor use, some caution that the plastic wheels mean there isn't enough traction on hills, especially before the wheels are broken in; indoors, it can be hard for kids to get traction on smooth floors.
 Some parents say they've had issues with wheels falling off.
 In many cases, this may be due to parents using too little force to attach the wheels during assembly.
 Be sure to give it a good whack with a hammer for security.
 Parents say the trike stands up well to the elements even when left outdoors, but the decorative stickers will fade or peel if left for long in the sun or rain.
-The trike has a one-year limited warranty.
+It has a one-year limited warranty.

 Some experts say it's most important to teach young riders balance, which isn't as easily learned as pedaling.
-For that reason, they recommend pedal-free, brake-free balance bikes that let kids focus on gliding on two wheels.
+For that reason, they recommend pedal-free, brake-free balance bikes that let kids practice gliding on two wheels.
 Children who master their balance bikes may have an easier time transitioning to a pedal bike -- they may not even need training wheels when they move up.

-At 6.7 pounds, the 12 Sport is light enough for a toddler to pick up and maneuver, but it's still sturdy enough to accommodate a beefier preschooler, reviewers say.
+At roughly 6½ pounds, the 12 Sport is light enough for a toddler to pick up and maneuver, but it's still sturdy enough to accommodate a beefier preschooler, reviewers say.
 The low 11-inch minimum seat height and narrow mini saddle allow younger children to ride safely, while a larger padded seat and longer seat post make the bike comfortable for larger kids.
 Parents are especially enthusiastic about the 12-Sport's no-tool, quick-release clamps for seat and handlebar adjustments, which they say make it easy to quickly find the proper fit when other children want a turn.

 As the specs indicate, the v2e is meant for a narrower age range than the Strider 12 Sport.
 At 8 pounds, it's also slightly heavier.
 Parents confirm that the v2e is ideal for children roughly 3 and up, though some say their taller 2-year-olds use it just fine.
 Two-Wheeling Tots notes that the frame is a bit wide, and for that reason it might not be the best choice for petite kids.
 Like the 12 Sport, the v2e has no-tool, quick-release clamps for seat and handlebar adjustments that parents say are easy to use.
 The v2e also has a step-in footrest, a feature absent on the 12 Sport that reviewers say gives their kids a natural place to set their feet between pushes.

 The Kinderfeets has airless tires made of biodegradable rubber; like foam tires, they won't go flat.
 No air tires are available.
 The frame is made from sustainable birch, and Kinderfeets plants a tree for every bike it sells.
-The rubber tires and wood frame make the bike suitable to light indoor use as well as outdoor use, but testers caution that the frame scratches easily with normal outdoor use.
+The rubber tires and wood frame make the bike suitable for light indoor use as well as outdoor use, but testers caution that the frame scratches easily with normal outdoor use.
 Most parents are pleased with durability, though a few report cracked or splintered wood.
 The company recommends storing the bike inside to reduce wear and tear.
 The bike has a two-year warranty.

 Sometime around age 3, you may feel your child is ready to move up to a 12-inch pedal bike with training wheels.
 While this is a common rite of passage for many kids, experts say most inexpensive 12-inch bikes are too heavy and poorly designed for small kids to maneuver easily.
 There are lighter, better-designed 12-inch bikes available at bike shops, but these can cost $200 to $300 or even more, a price point many parents balk at for a bike that may be outgrown in a year or two.
 A better option may be keeping your child on a balance bike until he or she can fit an easier-to-ride 16-inch bike.

 Of course, some kids -- or parents -- are eager to introduce their small children to a "real" bike as soon as possible.
-One option that balances price and weight is the RoyalBaby Space No. 1 (Est. $135), which comes in a 12-inch version that's recommended for kids ages 3 to 7.
-The bike has removable training wheels and a weight capacity of 65 pounds.
+One option that balances price and weight is the RoyalBaby Space No. 1 (Est. $135), which comes in a 12-inch version that's recommended for kids 3 to 4 years and 33 inches to 41 inches tall.
 Seat height ranges from 17.3 to 21.3 inches.
 The bike comes with training wheels, a bell, a water bottle and a kickstand.
 It's available in black, yellow, red and silver with red accents.

 Parents say the Grit is best for kids ages 2 to 4.
-Schwinn does not list the weight of this bike, but reviewers confirm that this bike is no lightweight.
+Schwinn does not list the weight of this bike, but reviewers confirm that it is no lightweight.
 However, they like being able to steer the front wheel with the parent handle, which is easy to remove.
 Many say they only had to use the handle for a short time before their kids learned to steer and pedal on their own.
 The seat has a quick-release post that does not require tools to adjust, but adjusting the handlebar requires an Allen wrench.
 Initial assembly earns mixed reviews: Some reviewers say it was straightforward, while others say the instructions could be clearer.

-Like the Radio Flyer Classic Cruiser, the Grit has air-filled tires for increased stability on the road.
+The Grit has air-filled tires for increased stability on the road.
 Few reviewers report problems with flats.
 While parents say the steel frame is sturdy, it has the potential to rust if left outside for too long.
 Some reviewers complain of durability problems: Malfunctioning parent handles and pedals that fall off are the most common issues.
 Schwinn offers a limited lifetime warranty for the bike frame and all parts except for those subject to normal wear and tear, such as tires and cables, which have a 30-day warranty.